AfshinEfati/laravel-module-generator/docs/configuration.md

 - Update the API controller stub to match your preferred response envelope or status codes.
 - Introduce localisation hooks, logging, or domain-specific contracts directly inside the stub.

-Whenever you edit a stub, rerun the generator with `--force` to regenerate existing modules with the updated template.【F:src/Commands/MakeModuleCommand.php†L123-L128】
+Whenever you edit a stub, rerun the generator with `--force` to regenerate existing modules with the updated template.